freeCodeCamp/freeCodeCamp/docs/moderator-onboarding-guide.md

 ### First Steps

-The first thing you may notice after being given moderator status on the forum is that your interface will look somewhat different, with new admin tools to explore and access the Mod-Team subforum.
+The first thing you may notice after being given moderator status on the forum is that your interface will look somewhat different, with new admin tools to explore and access to the Mod-Team subforum.

 Some of the new tools will appear inside a new menu item that looks like a wrench.
 Some will appear as new tabs or buttons, or even new enabled options within the forum menus.